*This funding has now been fully committed*

 Any applications that do not fulfil all the above requirements will not be considered.

-A one page summary of the event should be submitted within one month of the event, confirming the total number of SUPA attendees broken down into the categories of graduate students, PDRAs and academic staff.
-This summary should assess the impact of the event** and include a brief breakdown of the financial claim which will be made to SUPA (up to the amount of the total award).
+A one page summary report of the event should be submitted within one month of the event, confirming the total number of SUPA attendees broken down into the categories of graduate students, PDRAs and academic staff.
+This summary should also assess the impact of the event** and include a brief breakdown of the financial claim which will be made to SUPA (up to the amount of the total award).
 Claims will only be reimbursed following receipt of this report.

 **Definition of Impact:

 Impact is defined as an effect on, change or benefit to the economy, society, culture, public policy or services, health, the environment or quality of life beyond academia.
 Impact includes but is not limited to, an effect on, change or benefit to: